 I currently accept BCBS MA PPO plans and am considered an out of network provider with all other major insurances.
 Please contact your insurance company to determine what your mental health benefits are, including whether telehealth visits are covered.

 I am currently offering only telehealth (online) sessions.
+I am licensed in Massachusetts and Virginia and can see clients living in either state.
 If you are interested in working with me, please contact me to learn more about next steps.

 What is "Integrative Psychotherapy"?